davebenson/doom4-walkthrough/README.md

 They will jump toward to very fast.

-It is best to approach them right after an attack (Super Shotgun, Gauss Cannon), or just use the Chainsaw which'll definitely kill them if you have fuel.
+It is best to approach them right after an attack (Super Shotgun, Gauss Cannon) then back-off - a kind-of dance, or just use the Chainsaw which'll definitely kill them if you have fuel.

 ### Summoners
 These red-dressed ladies fire intense energy beams along the floor.
 Fortunately, the shot come with a pre-shot, so if you see a short red flame running along the ground, get away from it.

 The Rocket Launcher / Lock-On's Multi-Target Upgrade requires 5 kills on Summoners, so if you want to get that upgrade, you'll want to kill every summoner with lock-on rockets.
+That said, this upgrade isn't particularly useful.

 ### Cacodemons
 Big floating eyeballs with gigantic purple missiles.